jjvanzon/JJs-Reference-Architecture/apis.md

 If this makes you lose grip on reality and wonder whether `ORM's` are worth it?
 Well, they might still be worth it.
 They might allow you to program focusing on the meaning of things, rather than how to store it.
 Even though that is ambiguous because the story above suggests you'd still be better off knowing what it does and when it does it.
 You just don't need to do it yourself, or see much of it in the code.

 ### SQL

-Executing queries onto a database is normally done through `ORM`, but if performance is an issue, it can be combined with `SQL`.
+Executing queries onto a database is normally done through `ORM`, but if performance is an issue, it can be combined with raw `SQL`.

-A choice was made, not to use stored procedures or views.
-Instead the `SQL` files were stored directly the `.NET` projects, under a sub-folder named `Sql`.
+The choice to use stored procedures and views was dismissed at one point, in favor of putting the `SQL` files directly the `.NET` projects, under a sub-folder named `Sql`.

 ![](images/sql-sub-folder.png)